kathansheth04/kathansheth04/README.md

 ## About Me

-:school: Recent Grad fromm UW-Madison with BS in Computer Science
+:school: Recent Grad from UW-Madison with BS in Computer Science

 🛠 Experienced Full-Stack Developer

 👨‍💻 Former SWE Intern at Kohl's and Honeywell

-🎨 UI/UX Design Enthusiast
+🎨 Aspiring UI/UX Designer

-💻 Open to collaborate and develop modern applications

 ## My Expertise